ryanirl/autodiff/README.md

 AutoDiff works via Python's Operator Overloading abilities which is by far the simplier and more intuitive of the methods.

+Autodiff currently works in 2 levels.
+Level 1 is largely complete, minus some small things I will inevitably end up moving around in the future.
+Level 2 is more "Deep Learning", is very messy, and is basically a rough draft.

+**Level 1:** is the base functionality of Autodiff, this level defined the Tensor class, supports primitive operators, and includes a decorator that allows others to create custom "primitive" ops on top of Autodiff.

+**Level 2:** is essentially everything inside of the NN folder.
+Level 2 adds on top of Autodiff by using the "register" decorator in Level 1 Autodiff to define additional "primitive" (would it be primitive?) operators such as certain loss functions, activation functions, and more.
+Level 2 is very much so a work in progress.

 ---